RobLoach/CLove/README.md

   copy c:\MinGW\bin\mingw32-make.exe c:\MinGW\bin\make.exe )
 - Download DX SDK 2010 only if you get errors from SDL when building: http://www.microsoft.com/en-us/download/details.aspx?id=6812
 - After you have succesfuly build CLove go into src/3rdparty directory and copy: SDL2, openal .dll in the same directory where clove.exe is.
-- Restart the PC if needed

 On Linux & OS X:
-- Download and install cmake,gcc,g++(optional git)(on os x you can install these using brew)
+- Download and install cmake,gcc,g++(optional git)(on OSX you can install these using brew)
-- Download and install QT Community
-- If you got problems with building on Linux(Debian based) install these: sudo apt-get install freeglut3 freeglut3-dev libglew1.5 libglew1.5-dev
+- If you have problems with building on Linux(Debian based) install: sudo apt-get install freeglut3 freeglut3-dev libglew1.5 libglew1.5-dev
 libglu1-mesa libglu1-mesa-dev libgl1-mesa-glx libgl1-mesa-dev libasound2-dev
 libaudio-dev libesd0-dev libpulse-dev libroar-dev

 Features
 ========
 - Lua scripting language or native C/C++ support
 - 3D camera functions
 - Easy to learn and use api
-- Cross Platform
+- Cross Platform (Android wip)
 - Custom package format
 - Powerful Batch system
+- Image loading and drawing
-- Image loader & drawing
+- Image creation from scratch or from a template & save(png,bmp,tga)
 - Meshes
-- Image creation from scratch or from a template & save(png,bmp,tga)
-- Sound loader & playing (Vorbis and Wav)
+- Sound loading and playing (Vorbis and Wav)
 - Streaming support for Vorbis files
-- Primitives drawing
+- Primitive drawing
 - Filesystem functions
 - OpenGL ES 2.0
-- Powerful font loading & drawing using batch system
+- Powerful font loading and drawing using batch system
-- Keyboard & Mouse & Joystick functions
+- Keyboard, mouse and joystick support
 - Threads
 - Error handling
+- Custom packaging

 Contributing
 ========
 If you want to contribute to the project, feel free to work on what you please.
 I want to do a lot of the other stuff myself too.
-Please try to replicate the code style of the existing code by using tab width of 4 spaces and ident of also 4 spaces and expand tabs to spaces, I might refuse to pull your changes otherwise.
+Please try to replicate the code style of the existing code by using tab width of 4 spaces and expand tabs to spaces, I might refuse to pull your changes otherwise.

 Examples (see examples folder)
 --------